TamaraTrefilova/project/README.md

 ## Technologies Used

-HTML, CSS, Bootstrap and some fantazy
+HTML, CSS, Bootstrap and some fantasy

 ### License